leonardlund/Benjolin_MSc/js-interface/02_threejsdef/README.md

 cd frontend
 npm install
 ```
+You are good to go!
-If there are problems in the installation, you can try to install dependencies separately by running:
+<b>If there are problems in the installation<b>, you can try to install dependencies separately by running:
 ```
 cd frontend
 npm install --save three